Site undergoing reconstruction: Please navigate to the other sections from the home page.

 Toilet Training

 Bladder control is not fully developed until a dog is around eight-months-old, and smaller dogs have less control than larger dogs, so make sure he is going out enough.
 Never leave a pup for long in a crate, since he will end up having to wee in his den.
 Always leave the door open and fence off a safe area with a toilet for him, if you have to leave him for any length of time.
 Little pups need to go out when they wake, when they have eaten, after playing, and when they have sniffed the ground.
 Try gently carrying them out before they wake up, so they don't have a chance to wee on the way out.
 Always stay outside with the pup, or he will just want to come back in with you, and won't want to wee.
-Put a weed-on newspaper just outside the back door, so the pup gets the idea that outside is a good place to wee.
 Developing a routine and waking pup at a set time also helps him to learn to control his bladder.
-Do make sure your pup is happy to 'perform' when on the lead, to avoid problems later.
+'Paper training', or training pups to wee on paper indoors is training them that indoors, rather than outdoors is the place to wee.
+This can lead to problems when the

-Dogs that are nearly housetrained but still poo at night may just need longer walks last thing at night, until they poo.
-An emptied dog is less likely to leave you a little present on the carpet overnight.
-Some dogs need to go out for a short walk to perform, and don't manage to produce anything if you just stand with them in the garden, though ball games in the garden can also help trigger bowel motions!
+Dogs that are nearly housetrained but still poo at night often just need longer walks last thing at night, until they poo.
+An emptied dog is less likely to leave you a little present on the floor overnight.
+A short walk is generally a much more effective way to get a dog to perform than just standing with the dog in the garden, though ball games in the garden can help trigger bowel motions.

 Check with your vet if your dog is very slow at learning to perform outside, or suddenly regresses.
-There may be a medical problem.
+There may be a medical problem, like a urine infection.
 Dogs can also regress after disruptions like moving house, and may need to be retrained as though they were pups.
 Spayed bitches may suffer from incontinence, which can usually be treated.
-Washable floors and newspapers help with cleaning up after old friends who develop incontinence for medical reasons.
-There are special nappies for dogs, or you can use women's stick-on hygiene products, and make a Velcro-fastened belly band and nappy holder.
+There are special nappies for dogs, who develop incontinence for medical reasons, or you can use women's stick-on hygiene products, and make a Velcro-fastened belly band and nappy holder.
+Washable floors are essential if you often have to clean up after dogs, so confine incontinent dogs to rooms with easily washable floors, not carpets.
 Cleaners with deodorants tend to get rid of the smell better than vinegar.

 Vet Phobias

 Be kind to your vet, and muzzle your dog if he has ever bitten a human, unless the vet is aware of the risk and is dog-savvy enough to size up your dog and treat him without a muzzle.
 Vets often become dog-phobic because owners are less than honest about whether their dogs might bite.
 You can put titbits in the muzzle, and get your dog to put his nose in it voluntarily, and then put it on without doing it up, followed by a reward.
 Then do it up, leave it on for a short while, and take it off again, followed by a reward.
 Muzzles are less confrontational if put on from behind, with your head and the dog's aligned, but if your dog trusts you and associates muzzles with treats, this is not necessary.
-Never, ever, let anyone muzzle your dog unless they have excellent dog handling skills, because if the dog gets away with threatening them and they don't manage to muzzle him, he is likely to try using threats again, which will make veterinary treatment very difficult!
+Don't let your vet or anyone else muzzle your dog unless they have excellent dog handling skills, because if the dog gets away with threatening them and they don't manage to muzzle him, he is likely to use threats again, which will make veterinary treatment more difficult.
+Learn how to do put the muzzle on yourself, with the help of a very experienced trainer if necessary

 Walking On The Lead